HSBC Bank Canada: History

 In 2000, HSBC Bank Canada acquired Republic National Bank of New York (Canada) after HSBC acquired the parent bank.
 Republic had entered Canada in 1982, and was an amalgamation of several banks.
 Republic's purchases included Bank Leumi Le Israel (Canada) in 1993; Israel-based Bank Hapoalim (Canada) in 1994; and Israel Discount Bank of Canada's in 1996.

 On April 1, 2001, HSBC Canada acquired CCF Canada after HSBC Holdings acquired CCF Canada's parent company, Crédit Commercial de France (CCF).
 CCF had just acquired Crédit Lyonnais Canada.
 Credit Commercial de France (Canada) had entered Canada in 1982 when it established an office in Montreal.
 Société Générale (Canada) acquired it in 1990.
 CCF had returned to Canada in 2000.

 In 2002, HSBC Holdings merged its Canadian and US operations to create a North American transnational bank.
 HSBC Bank USA of New York, with assets of US$87 billion, and HSBC Canada, with assets of Can$34 billion, share some operating resources but remain separate units.
 On June 1, 2004, HSBC Bank Canada completed its acquisition of Intesa Bank's Canadian unit, which had 11 branches and total assets of Can$1.1 billion.

 On September 20, 2011, HSBC Canada sold its full-service brokerage division, HSBC Securities (Canada) Inc., to National Bank Financial Group for Can$208 million.
 In June 2015, Sandra Stuart was named president and CEO, becoming the first woman to head a Canadian chartered bank.

 Merger with RBC

 In November 2022, HSBC announced the exit of the Canadian market.
 Royal Bank of Canada (RBC) will acquire 100% of the common shares of HSBC Canada for an all-cash purchase price of $13.5 billion, which is a multiple of 9.4 times HSBC Canada's estimated 2024 earnings.
-Completion of the transaction is expected by late 2023, subject to regulatory approvals.
+Completion of the transaction was expected by late 2023, subject to regulatory approvals.
 HSBC has been under pressure to cut costs and divest non-Asian businesses.

 The acquisition was completed on March 28, 2024.
 All HSBC Canada branches closed at midday on March 28.
 Twenty-five of these branches, most in close proximity to existing RBC branches, closed permanently with the sale; the others reopened as RBC branches on April 1, 2024.